 The ovarian reserve is the quantity and quality of eggs a patient’s ovaries can produce.
-Diminished, or low reserves occur naturally with age, as the ovaries lose their reproductive potential – leading to reduced fertility.
-Although this process is completely natural, in some cases even younger women can be diagnosed with a low ovarian reserve.
+Diminished, or low reserves occur naturally with age as the ovaries lose their reproductive potential leading to reduced fertility.
+Although this process is completely natural it can also affect younger women in some cases.

 The results of the test, however, revealed the cause of the repeated failure – all seven embryos were aneuploid, or chromosomal abnormal.
 Faced with such results, the patient decided to undergo a fresh egg donation cycle, resulting in a successful pregnancy concluding with the live birth of a healthy child.
 Two years later, the patient underwent another egg donation cycle, this time using frozen cells, which also resulted in a child.

 – 30 year old patient with a very low AMH – 0,1 ng/ml, following two failed IVF cycles